-Live streaming is a program, meeting, workshop or other event, viewed in real time by web audiences.
+It is a program, meeting, workshop or other event, streamed live and viewed in real time by an online audience.
 The audio and video are encoded and streamed to the desired web platform where the viewer can watch.
-Virtual events include live streaming, webinars and webcasts, all of which which Orlando Webcasts provides all the needed equipment to produce a live streaming event on site or remotely.
+Virtual events include live streaming, webinars and webcasts, all of which which Orlando Webcasts provides for clients.

 Why should I live stream events?

-Nearly every company, organization and brand wants to connect with people, and live streaming allows them to reach employees, customers, fans and other stakeholders in real time.
-It's an effective way to deliver important news, share an experience or celebrate an achievement.
+Nearly every company, organization and brand wants to connect with employees, stakeholders, or customers, and livestreaming allows them to accomplish that in real time.
 Viewers are part of the event, even though they may be thousands of miles away.

 Can you live stream to anyone, anywhere?

 Yes!
-We can live stream to any business or social media platform or content delivery network.
-We live stream to YouTube, Facebook, Twitter, Twitch and other social media sites.
+We live stream to any business or social media platform or content delivery network, including YouTube, Facebook, Twitter, Twitch and other social media sites.
 We stream to business sites including WebEx, GoToWebinar, Zoom, and many others.
 We also stream to Content Deliver Networks (CDN), and to private webcast platforms, including our own, which is hosted by Vimeo.

 Do you work anywhere other than Orlando?

-Is live streaming to a social media site like YouTube a good idea?
+Is live streaming to a social media site like Facebook or YouTube a good idea?

-Since most social media sites allow you to live stream for free, they often have restrictions to their service.
-Use of unlicensed, copyrighted music often triggers warnings and even disconnects of the live stream.
-Platforms may limit the length and quality of the live stream, and customer support is limited.
-That said, they are a great way to reach thousands of viewers at minimal cost.
+Since most social media sites allow you to live stream for free, they have restrictions to their service.
+Use of unlicensed, copyrighted music often triggers warnings and will even disconnect the stream.
+Platforms may limit the length and quality of the livestream, and customer support is limited.
+They are, however, a popular way to reach thousands of viewers at minimal cost.

 Why should I choose Orlando Webcasts for my event?

 Our background is in live television production.
-We brought that experience and professionalism to live streaming when we produced our first webcast in 2009.
+We brought that experience and professionalism to virtual events when we produced our first webcast in 2009.
 We continue to use broadcast-grade equipment, providing high quality and reliability to our clients.
-Orlando Webcasts is the only company in Central Florida that specializes in live streaming of events for business, conference and agency clients.
-We deliver superior customer and technical service on every production.
+Orlando Webcasts is the only company in Central Florida that specializes in virtual events.
+Our goal is to deliver superior customer and technical service on every production.